chaseruskin/orbit/docs/src/tutorials/first_project.md

 ```

-In order for `orbit` to know about our target, we need to tell `orbit` about the target in a configuration file.
-For this project, we edit the project-level configurations.
+For Orbit to know about our target, we need to give information to Orbit about the target.
+This is done in a configuration file.
+For this example, we edit the project-level configurations.

 Filename: .orbit/config.toml
 ``` toml